Mathnerd314/stroscot/docs/Commentary/State.rst

     read k (write j v D) = if k == j then v else read k D read k emptyStore = MissingValue

 So one constraint to be a variable is that the state must be accessible.
 So for example the kernel limits us - we do not have full control over peripheral devices or processes not related to ours.
-We can represent this by using shadowing access-controlled variables and returning ``WriteFailed`` for inaccessible variables.
+We can represent this by shadowing access-controlled variables and returning ``WriteFailed`` for inaccessible variables.

 Conveniently the CRIU project has a `list <https://criu.org/Images>`__ of what's in the state of a Linux user process.
 We reproduce it here: